needle-tools/needle-engine-support/documentation/blender/index.md

 ## Preface

+With this Addon you'll be able to build and export interactive web experiences right inside Blender.
+You'll be able to sequence animations, lightmap your scenes, add interactive components or create your own interactive scripts written in Typescript or Javascript that run on the web.

+Needle Engine runs on three.js - so everything you can do in three.js you can also do in Needle Engine.

-The current state of the exporter for Blender is early which means many features you may know from Needle Engine Exporter for Unity are not yet implemented. **Your feedback is invaluable** when it comes to deciding which of those features should be prioritizes.
+Please note: The current state of the exporter for Blender is early which means many features you may know from Needle Engine Exporter for Unity are not yet implemented. **Your feedback is invaluable** when it comes to deciding which of those features should be prioritizes.
 If you have feedback for us please let us know in [discussions](https://github.com/needle-tools/needle-engine-support/discussions)!
 If you find bugs or see errors please [open an issue](https://github.com/needle-tools/needle-engine-support/issues).
+Join our [discord community](https://discord.needle.tools) for questions or additional feedback.

 Thank you!

-Note: At this early stage versions for OSX and Linux might not fully work yet.
-If you come across bugs or issues please report them to us.

 ## Download and Installation 💿